Conditional flow matching for physics-constrained inverse problems with finite training data: Results

 The velocity field, $\bm{a}$, is characterized by a horizontally directed parabolic velocity profile, attaining a maximum magnitude of 12 units.
 The diffusion coefficient and reaction parameter are set to $\kappa = 8$ and $r = 2$, respectively, which corresponds to a Péclet number of 6.
 The reaction term follows logistic growth dynamics and acts to stabilize the concentration around the value $r = 2$~\cite{lam2020}.
 A zero concentration boundary condition is imposed on the left boundary, while a zero-flux condition is prescribed on the right boundary.
 The top and bottom boundaries are allowed to have non-zero flux values, extending from the left corners up to 7 units into the domain.
 This flux is parameterized as a piecewise constant function over 15 segments, each of length 0.47 units.
 More details about this problem are available in \cite{dasgupta2026unifying}.

-Collectively, the fluxes on the top and bottom boundaries (i.e., the upper and lower walls, respectively) are represented by a 30-dimensional vector $\bm{X}$ ($d = 30$), which constitutes the unknown parameter to be inferred in our conditional Bayesian inference framework.
-The observation vector $\bm{Y}$ consists of concentration measurements collected by 30 equally spaced sensors ($D = 30$), positioned 0.5 units from the top and bottom boundaries (see \Cref{fig:dataset_description}).
-The measurements are corrupted by additive, independent Gaussian noise with zero mean and variance $\sigma^2 = 0.0001$.
+Collectively, the fluxes on the top and bottom boundaries (i.e., the upper and lower walls, respectively) are represented by a 30-dimensional vector $\X$ ($d = 30$), which constitutes the unknown parameter to be inferred.
+The observation vector $\Y$ consists of concentration measurements collected by 30 equally spaced sensors ($D = 30$), positioned 0.5 units from the top and bottom boundaries (see \Cref{fig:dataset_description}).
+The measurements are corrupted by additive, independent Gaussian noise with zero mean and variance $\sigma^2 = 0.01^2$.

 The prior distribution of $\bm{X}$ is modeled as a Gaussian process.
 The flux values associated with each segment are drawn from a multivariate normal distribution whose covariance matrix is defined by a radial basis function (RBF) kernel.
-The kernel depends on the Euclidean distance between segment locations and uses a length scale of 2, promoting stronger correlations between neighboring segments while still allowing variability across the boundary.
+The kernel depends on the Euclidean distance between segment locations and uses a length scale of 2 units, promoting stronger correlations between neighboring segments while still allowing variability across the boundary.
 The samples are initially generated with zero mean and subsequently shifted by adding 2 to enforce a positive mean flux.
 Any negative sampled values are clipped to zero to ensure non-negativity of the flux.

-To compute the concentration field, the pde (\ref{eq:advection_diffusion_reaction}) is solved numerically using the {FEniCS} \cite{Fenics2012} finite element framework on an $850 \times 200$ mesh comprising 340{,}000 P1 elements.
+To compute the concentration field, \Cref{eq:advection_diffusion_reaction} is solved numerically using the {FEniCS} \cite{Fenics2012} finite element framework on an $850 \times 200$ mesh comprising 340{,}000 P1 elements.
 The resulting solutions, shown in \Cref{fig:dataset_description}, indicate that the reaction mechanism drives the concentration toward the equilibrium value of two as it progresses in the downstream direction.
 Mesh convergence is verified to ensure that the numerical solution provides an accurate approximation of the true solution.

 To construct the dataset, we generate 4,000 realizations of $\bm{X}$ and $\bm{Y}$, of which 90\% are used for training and the remaining 10\% for testing.
 To investigate the effect of dataset size, we also create a smaller dataset consisting of 400 realizations, using the same 90\%--10\% split between training and test sets.
 In total, this results in two distinct datasets.
 For each dataset, we train two conditional flow matching models corresponding to different choices of source distribution: a Gaussian distribution and the prior distribution.